Convict Ship Backwell - 1835

 Convicts Disembarked

-The prisoners of the England and Backwell were landed together on Friday 16th October 1835.
+Prisoners from the ships England and Backwell were landed together on Friday 16th October 1835.
 The Australian reported that they were mostly tradesmen and artificers with relatively few labourers.
-[2]
+[2]News from England

 Departure from the Colony